Ulmus 'Crispa'

 Koch, noting similarities between 'Crispa' and Ulmus montana rugosa, conjectured (1872) that the latter cultivar, which has "similar but less frizzy leaves", may have arisen from the former.

 Description

 'Crispa' is a slow-growing tree with pendulous branches bearing narrow, linear to oblanceolate leaves up to 9 cm long by 3.5 cm broad, distinctively wrinkled and with numerous incised curved teeth.
 Hanham (1857), concurring with Loudon (1838), described it as "generally of a slender and stunted habit of growth", and Henry (1913) as a small tree; mature specimens in Sweden, however, have attained a height comparable to the type.
 The seed is near the apex (margin) of the samara, confirmed from specimens in The Netherlands – a diagnostic feature which points to hybridity.
-The petiole is variable – short on thick twigs, but longer and unwych-like on more slender twigs.
+The petiole is variable – short on thick twigs, but longer and unwyly-like on more slender twigs.
 Arnold Arboretum, Massachusetts, described their specimen of 'Crispa' (1915) as "more curious than beautiful".